 4. South Africa is a sunny country so use solar lighting for your exterior lights.

 Your Geyser uses more electricity than any other appliance.

 5. To save electricity you can set your electrical geyser’s thermostat at 55 ° C to 60 ° C.

 6. Make sure your geyser has a thermal geyser blanket.
 This can drastically reduce your geyser’s electricity usage.

 7. Try to locate your geyser close to your bathrooms and kitchen where possible.
-A lot of heat gets lost travelling through water pipes and this can increase your geysers electricity usage.
-By shortening the distance from your geyser to the tap point you reduce electricity usage by minimising heat loss.
+A lot of heat gets lost traveling through water pipes and this can increase your geysers electricity usage.
+By shortening the distance from your geyser to the tap point you reduce electricity usage by minimizing heat loss.